cp2k/dbcsr/src/acc/opencl/smm/README.md

 [    67s]    INFO opentuner.search.plugin.DisplayPlugin: tests=53, best {'BS': 48, 'BM': 8, 'BN': 1}, cost accuracy=32.20000000, size=1.0, found by UniformGreedyMutation
 ```

 The script finally writes a JSON-file with a filename like `tune_multiply-float-12x12x12-60gflops.json` which is encoding the benchmark (multiply), the precision (float), the kernel (12x12x12), and the achieved performance (60gflops).
-The script handles SIGINT (like Ctrl-C), and output is still written despite of not terminating normally (can abused to tune interactively).
+The script handles SIGINT (like Ctrl-C), and output is still written despite of not terminating normally (can be abused to tune interactively).
 Tuning starts from an internal default that is supposed to match LIBSMM's internal default parameters.
 However, tuning can be (re-)started with specific parameters (e.g., `-bs 64`, `-bm 13`, `-bn 1` for `OPENCL_LIBSMM_SMM_BATCHSIZE`, `OPENCL_LIBSMM_SMM_BLOCK_M`, and `OPENCL_LIBSMM_SMM_BLOCK_N` respectively).

 ## Optimized Kernels

 JSON-files in the above mentioned smm-directory are automatically summarized into a CSV-file (can be disabled).
+Further and beyond actual auto-tuning kernels, [tune_multiply.py](https://github.com/cp2k/dbcsr/blob/develop/src/acc/opencl/smm/tune_multiply.py) can be used to perform some basic operations on collected data: explicitly merging all JSON-files into a CSV-file (`tune_multiply.py -m`), and updating the device name in all JSON-files according to current driver version (`tune_multiply.py -u`).

-Parameters achieved with single-precision (SP), double-precision (DP), or from different devices can be safely combined.
+Collected or auto-tuned parameters achieved with single-precision (SP), double-precision (DP), or from different devices can be safely combined.
 However, care must still be taken to not summarize unrelated results, e.g., after (major) source code changes.
 The CSV-file is automatically incorporated into LIBSMM by the next clean (re-)build.
 The format of the CSV-file is assumed to contain column names in the first row (header).

 ```bash
 cd src/acc/opencl